Ru

 Teflon, ceramics, or metal-core substrates

 These layers in the board work together to form a stable and reliable electronic platform.
-The choice of material directly affects the performance of the PCB, including its current handling capacity, heat resistance and anti-interference to the external environment.
+The choice of circuit board materials directly affects the performance of the PCB, including its current handling capacity, heat resistance and anti-interference to the external environment.

 PCBs work by directing the electrical signal through the correct pathway, enabling the flow of electricity.
 As the current passes through the PCB, copper traces transfer the current from one component to another, such as resistors, capacitors, and integrated circuits (ICs), to complete their specific function.
 In a smartphone, for example, PCBs connect the screen, battery, camera, and other components to ensure smooth operation of it.